Is Creatine Safe?

 Stephen Martin examines all of the benefits associated with creatine supplementation.

-With its near-ubiquitous use right now, it may seem unbelievable that during the late 90s creatine was seen by many as one of the most dangerous supplements on the market.
+With its near-ubiquitous use right now, it may seem unbelievable that during the late 90s, creatine was seen by many as one of the most dangerous supplements on the market.
 Even today, many people still believe that it can cause kidney failure.

 What is Creatine Monohydrate?

-Science has been aware of creatine since 1832 when it was discovered by the French chemist Michel Eugene Chevreul.
+Science has been aware of creatine since 1832, when it was discovered by the French chemist Michel Eugene Chevreul.
 He named it creatine after the Greek word for meat (kreas).
 The 1920s were a period where creatine was studied a lot.
-It was during the 20s that it was discovered that consuming larger quantities of creatine than usual led to the body storing it, rather than excreting it.
+It was during the 20s that it was discovered that consuming larger quantities of creatine than usual led to the body storing it rather than excreting it.

 Even in 1998, six years later, the press was still reporting on creatine as if it were a dangerous supplement that should be avoided.
-Another British newspaper The Independent reported "fears over sport's new 'legal steroid'".
+Another British newspaper The Independent, reported "fears over sport's new 'legal steroid'".

 But what is creatine?
-Creatine is a naturally occurring organic compound made from three amino acids (glycine, arginine, methionine).
+Creatine is a naturally occurring organic compound made from three amino acids (glycine, arginine, and methionine).
 Creatine plays a vital role in energy production.

 Energy production and creatine